 - 1. Students should use the restroom and wash hands. - 2.
 Reinforce the truth that Jesus was with God in the creation of the earth.
-Provide animal-shaped snacks (fish crackers, graham cracker bears, gummy dinosaurs [whales, butterflies, etc.]), flower-shaped cookies, star-shaped cereal.
-Let each child tell about his favorite thing that Jesus made.
+Provide animal-shaped snacks (fish crackers, graham cracker bears, gummy animals), flower-shaped cookies, or star-shaped cereal.
+Let each child tell about his or her favorite thing that Jesus made.
 Serve with apple juice.
-Talk about the juices made from fruits that Jesus made. - 3.
+Talk about the juices made from the fruits Jesus made. - 3.
 Choose students to distribute napkins, serve the snacks, and pray.